hasindu2008/f5c/_docs/commands.md

 `f5c call-methylation [OPTIONS] -r reads.fa -b alignments.bam -g genome.fa`

-Classify nucleotides as methylated or not (optimised nanopolish call-methylation).
+Classify nucleotides as methylated or not at genomic CpG cites (optimised nanopolish call-methylation).
+Note that the list below contains the options for both CPU-only and CPU-GPU versions of f5c.
+Options related to the GPU (CUDA) do NOT apply to the CPU-only version.

 #### basic options

 * `-r FILE`:
-  fastq/fasta read file
+  The file containing the base-called reads in FASTQ or FASTA format.
+Can be gzip compressed files.
 * `-b FILE`:
-  sorted bam file
+  The file contaning the alignment records sorted based on genomic coordinates in BAM format.
 * `-g FILE`:
-  reference genome
+  The file containing the reference genome in FASTA format.
-* `-w STR[chr:start-end]`:
+* `-w STR`:
-  limit processing to genomic region STR
+  Only process the specified genomic region STR.
+STR should be in the format *chr:start-end*.
+Currently, multiple region strings are not supported.
+If this option is not specified, the whole genome will be processed.
 * `-t INT`:
-  number of processing threads [8]
+  Number of processing threads [default value: 8].
 * `-K INT`:
-  batch size (max number of reads loaded at once) [512]
+  Maximum number of reads loaded at once to the memory [default value: 512].
+A larger value maximises multithreading performance at cost of increased peak RAM.
 * `-B FLOAT[K/M/G]`:
-  max number of bases loaded at once [2.0M]
+  Maximum number of bases loaded at once to the memory [default value: 2.0M].
+A larger value maximises multithreading performance at cost of increased peak RAM.
 * `-h`:
-  help
+  Print the help to the standard out.
 * `-o FILE`:
-  output to file [stdout]
+  The file to write the output.
+If this option is not specified, the output will be written to the standard out.
 * `-x STR`:
-  parameter profile to be used for better performance (always applied before other options)
-                           e.g., laptop, desktop, hpc; see [profiles](https://f5c.page.link/profiles) for the full list
+  Parameter profile to be used for maximising the performance to a particular computer system.
+The profile parameters are always applied before other options, i.e., the user can override these parameters explicitly.
+Some example profiles are laptop, desktop, hpc.
+See [profiles](https://f5c.page.link/profiles) for the full list and details.
 * `--iop INT`:
-  number of I/O processes to read fast5 files [1]
+  Number of I/O processes to read FAST5 files [default value: 1].
+Increase this value if reading FAST5 limits the overall performance.
+A higher value is always preferred for systems with multiple disks (RAID) and network file systems.
 * `--min-mapq INT`:
-  minimum mapping quality [20]
+  Minimum mapping quality of an alignment (MAPQ in the BAM record) to be considered for methylation calling [default value: 20].
 * `--secondary=yes|no`:
-  consider secondary mappings or not [no]
+  Whether secondary alignments are considered or not for methylation calling [default value: no].
 * `--verbose INT`:
-  verbosity level [0]
+  Verbosity level for the log messages [default value: 0].
 * `--version`:
-  print version
+  Print the version number to the standard out.
 * `--disable-cuda=yes|no`:
-  disable running on CUDA [no]
+  Disable running on the GPU or not [default value: no].
+If this option is set to yes, GPU acceleration is disabled.
 * `--cuda-dev-id INT`:
-  CUDA device ID to run kernels on [0]
+  CUDA device identifier to run GPU kernels on [default value: 0].
+The device identifier of the first GPU is 0, the second GPU is 1 and so on.
+This can be found by invoking the  `nvidia-smi` command.
+Currently, only a single GPU can be specified.
+To utilise multiple GPUs, you have to manually invoke multiple f5c commands on different datasets with a different device identifier.
 * `--cuda-max-lf FLOAT`:
-  reads with length <= cuda-max-lf*avg_readlen on GPU, rest on CPU [3.0]
+  Process reads with read-length less than or equal to the product of *cuda-max-lf* and the average read length in the current batch on GPU.
+The rest is processed on CPU [default value: 3.0].
+Useful for tuning the CPU-GPU load balance for atypical datasets.
+Refer to [performance guidelines](https://hasindu2008.github.io/f5c/docs/f5c-perf-hints) for details.
 * `--cuda-avg-epk FLOAT`:
-  average number of events per kmer - for allocating GPU arrays [2.0]
+  The average number of events-per-kmer used for allocating the arrays in GPU memory [default value: 2.0].
+Useful for tuning the CPU-GPU load balance for atypical datasets.
+Refer to [performance guidelines](https://hasindu2008.github.io/f5c/docs/f5c-perf-hints) for details.
 * `--cuda-max-epk FLOAT`:
-  reads with events per kmer <= cuda_max_epk on GPU, rest on CPU [5.0]
+  process the reads with events-per-kmer less than or equal to *cuda_max_epk* on GPU.
+The rest is processed on CPU [default value: 5.0].
+Useful for tuning the CPU-GPU load balance for atypical datasets.
+Refer to [performance guidelines](https://hasindu2008.github.io/f5c/docs/f5c-perf-hints) for details.

 #### advanced options